 Founder, Master WoodCraft Cabinetry

-A recognized entrepreneur, Ponder founded Republic Industries before launching the successful Master WoodCraft cabinet manufacturing firm.
+A recognized entrepreneur, Ponder founded Republic Industries before launching Master WoodCraft Cabinetry, an environmentally sustainable and highly successful cabinet manufacturing firm.

 Jeff Pray (2011)